Skip to content

 At Equal Highs/Lows

-When price makes two or more highs or lows at nearly the same level, the liquidity above/below increases significantly because more traders anchor orders to that visible level.
+When price makes two or more highs or lows at nearly the same level, the pool of resting orders above/below increases significantly because more traders anchor stops to that visible level.
 Equal highs scream "stop-losses clustered here."

 Stop losses clustering above swing highs and below swing lows